 Cory: Oh yeah it’s definitely intense.
 I think it kind of depends on what major you’re in, but I always hear the pre-med Biology majors complaining about the horrendous organic chemistry class and the engineers rioting over some problem they can’t figure out in thermodynamics.
 I don’t know if being an English major is just the easiest thing ever, but other than being drowned in like 300 pages of readings a week (which no one really holds you accountable to) it’s actually not that bad.

-To schedule an appointment with top school students who have experience with tutoring college academics and coaching high school students, click here to contact us about Dewey Smart Ivy League Tutoring & College Admissions Counseling.
+To schedule an appointment with top Ivy League school students who have experience with tutoring college academics and coaching high school students, click here to contact us about Dewey Smart Ivy League Tutoring & College Admissions Counseling.

 Colton: Cory is being modest.
 Do not believe the STEM-major-propaganda that humanities are easy.
 After studying both science and humanities (I was a Biology and Philosophy double-major), my philosophy classes were some of the hardest I ever took.
 There is a more subjective grading system in humanities classes that can help.
 I took an entire seminar on Immanuel Kant and for my final paper, worth 70% of my grade, my professor literally wrote “I don’t think this is at all true.”
 She gave me an A for the paper.
 But let me tell you, I worked my ass off for that class, and she was not afraid to tank your grade if you slacked.
 Don’t assume that the synonym for “humanities” is “easy,” or “chemistry” for “impossible-hell-march,” for that matter.